 As shown earlier, the GAGE datasets were sufficient for testing the performance of FRC^{bam} using only relatively small datasets.
 But with access to reference sequences, some of the limitations of the analysis became evident: only S. aureus and R. spaeroides are realistic datasets, while Hc14 has been partially simulated (reads have been aligned and extracted, see [11] for more details).
 Moreover, S. aureus and R. spaeroides datasets are extremely small in size and, to some extent, represent fairly easy-to-assemble genomes (i.e., no heterozygosity or high ploidy).
 With access to Assemblathon 1 data, we further tested the FRC^{bam} against a larger dataset that was previously analyzed and ranked.
+The main limitation of this dataset stemmed from the use of simulated reads, which often diverged from any reasonable model of reality.

-The main limitation of In order to show the applicability of our method to larger sequencing projects we tested the FRC^{bam} on all Assemblathon 2 entries for the Snake dataset (Boa constrictor).
+In order to show the applicability of our method to larger sequencing projects we tested the FRC^{bam} on all Assemblathon 2 entries for the Snake dataset (Boa constrictor).
 Results are shown in Figure 4.
-Surprisingly, when all features are considered all together, their FRCurves coincide closely with each other (see Figure 4A) suggesting that Assemblathon 2 participants, or the tools used by them, are converging to common results.
+Surprisingly, when all features are considered all together, their FRCurves coincide closely with each other (see Figure 4(a)) suggesting that Assemblathon 2 participants, or the tools used by them, are converging to common results.
 We can identify two teams (assemblers) that are doing better than the others: SGA and Meraculous.
 There is a dense conglomerate of similarly behaving assemblers consisting of ABySS, Phusion, SOAPdenovo, CRACS, and Ray.
 Other assemblers appear less promising, though, except for the sole example of PRICE, none of them show unacceptably bad performance.
 The good performance of CRACS on this dataset brings to mind how drastically differently the same assembler could behave on different datasets.

-Results are different if we concentrate on one feature at a time (see Figure 4B and Document S1).
+Results are different if we concentrate on one feature at a time (see Figure 4(b) and Supplementary material).
 As an example, by inspecting the plot for the HIGH_SPAN_PE feature, we observe that GAM outperforms all the other assemblers.
 Meraculous and SGA show good performance too, together with Curtain, Symbiose, and BCM-HGSC.
 HIGH_SPAN_PE feature indicates presence of mis-joins, as often presumably close-by pairs are found in different contigs/scaffolds.

-Particularly interesting is the FRCurve plot describing the presence of areas composed mainly of single ended reads (i.e., HIGH_SINGLE_MP feature, see Document S1).
+Particularly interesting is the FRCurve plot describing the presence of areas composed mainly of single ended reads (i.e, HIGH_SINGLE_MP feature, see Supplementary material).
 All assemblers are strongly affected by this feature demonstrating a general failure of all tools.
-A likely explanation is in a systematic failure in correctly assembling heterozygous loci, which generates holes in the assembles, thus confounding the assemblers attempting to place both reads of mate-pairs.
+A likely explanation is in a systematic failure in correctly assembling heterozygous loci, which generates holes in the assemblies, thus confounding the assemblers attempting to place both reads of mate-pairs.
 Note that this behavior is not present in the HIGH_SINGLE_PE features.
 A feature like HIGH_SINGLE_MP is clearly not informative in this dataset and may be ignored without affecting the analysis.